Biarca/patrol-k8s-marketplace/README.md

 To control who can access the Biarca Patrol UI, perform the below steps and configure IAP.
 In the GCP Console, navigate to Security > Identity-Aware Proxy and Follow the below steps:

-`Note: If IAP is already not enabled, Enable it.
+`**Note:** If IAP is already not enabled, Enable it.
 Click on CONFIGURE CONSENT SCREEN and select "Internal" option.
 Click on 'Next' button.
 Provide an application name (can be anything) and click on 'Save' Button.
 Navigate back to Identity-Aware Proxy page.`

 - Click on **HTTPS RESOURCES** tab and Enable the toggle button beside the entry **patrol-webserver-<RANDOM_ID>** to enable IAP for UI service.
 A pop up window is displayed.
 - Select the Checkbox  and click on**Turn ON**
-- Select the checkbox of the**patrol-webserver-<RANDOM_ID>** (created as part of the above step).
+- Select the checkbox of the **patrol-webserver-<RANDOM_ID>** (created as part of the above step).
 A panel is displayed on the right side.
 - Click on the **ADD MEMBER** button.
 - In the New members box, provide an **email id** and from the Roles drop down, select **Cloud IAP -> IAP-Secured Web App User**.

-`Note:- It takes around 5 minutes for the DNS record and IAP to get updated. `
+`**Note:** It takes around 5 minutes for the DNS record and IAP to get updated. `
 ### 4.2 Update Service Accounts
 Post successful installation of Biarca Patrol, in the installer project execute the below to remove the Owner role & Security Admin role attached to the service accounts.
 ````